Who is Ovie Soko? Meet the Love Island Casa Amor contestant who already knows an Islander

 The pro basketball player has links to a series four star

-Casa Amor is back to tear up Love Island – with things set to turn upside down as are couples are split up and surrounded by temptations.
+Casa Amor is back to tear up Love Island – with things set to turn upside down as the couples are split up and surrounded by temptations.

 Here’s all you need to know about Ovie – an Islander with a surprising link to the 2018 series…